 From birth, Luz Dunn—christened “Baby Dunn” by the media as part of an ecological conservation PR campaign—is gazed upon.
 The public gauges the slow-motion environmental train wreck that is the drought and the formation of the Amargosa in light of her life’s milestones—no pools left by the time she is old enough to swim, no green grass when she starts kindergarten.
 The initial activity she is engaged in when the book begins—her project of trying on clothes—is for the gaze of her love, Ray.
 The first words we hear from his mouth infantilize her: “Looking good, baby girl!”
 His objectifying compliment is followed by Luz’s “zing of delight.”
 And who wouldn’t feel a little thrill?
 After all, she’s dressed as a mermaid, dew drop diamonds strung around her wrist.
 But this is a costume, a playtime project.
 She’s a mermaid in a land without water, a mermaid who cannot swim.

-As a model, her pre-apocalypse profession, Luz is under the gaze of the photographers— telling her to objectify herself.
+As a model, her pre-apocalypse profession, Luz is under the gaze of the photographers— telling her to objectify herself into a fetishized signifier.
 “You know what to do” they tell her, though she doesn’t, she’s just fourteen.
 The published images of her are larger than life.
 She is under the gaze of everyone, on a Sunset Boulevard billboard where the photographer sought to feature her freaky teeth.

 Throughout the novel, Luz shapes herself under the gaze of three men in particular—all with prophetic eyes—each of whom needs her to be something for them.
 In a climactic scene, the villain (he who shall remain nameless, no spoilers!) turns a confrontation she had hoped to keep private into a public performance, where he is the director, the puppeteer pulling her strings.